winery/winery/README.md

 ## Acknowledgements

 The initial code contribution has been supported by the [Federal Ministry for Economic Affairs and Energy] as part of the [CloudCycle] project (01MD11023).
+Current development is supported by the Federal Ministry for Economic Affairs and Energy as part of the the [PlanQK] project (01MK20005N), and the DFG’s Excellence Initiative project [SimTech] (EXC 2075 - 390740016).
-Current development is supported by the Federal Ministry for Economic Affairs and Energy as part of the projects [SmartOrchestra] (01MD16001F) and [SePiA.Pro] (01MD16013F), as well as by the [DFG] (Deutsche Forschungsgemeinschaft) projects [SustainLife] (641730) and [ADDCompliance] (636503).
+Additional development has been funded by the Federal Ministry for Economic Affairs and Energy projects [SmartOrchestra] (01MD16001F) and [SePiA.Pro] (01MD16013F), as well as by the [DFG] (Deutsche Forschungsgemeinschaft) projects [SustainLife] (641730) and [ADDCompliance] (636503).
-Further development is also funded by the European Union’s Horizon 2020 project [RADON].
+Further development is also funded by the European Union’s Horizon 2020 project [RADON] (825040).

 ## License